Cocaine and Withdrawals

 While there are unfortunately no medications that can make the withdrawals go away completely, you may be given medication to help with the symptoms of withdrawals.
 These include: anti-anxiety

 medication, sleep medications, medications for digestive problems, and over-the-counter pain relievers.
 Taking medication as prescribed is important.

 Who needs cocaine addiction treatment?

 Cocaine as a drug of abuse is slowly starting to rise in popularity again.
 It is unfortunate to see that overdose deaths due to cocaine use are on the rise again, and over half a million people end up in an emergency room every year due to cocaine abuse and overdose.

 Cocaine is a powerfully addictive stimulant that can cause multiple short and long-term health issues.
 The risk for overdose is high as people feel the high and invulnerable effects of the drug.
 This is a serious problem that needs treatment.

-Now, obviously everyone that tries cocaine once is not an addict, but many who try it say they were addict from the first hit.
-Many people will benefit greatly, and have their lives saved, by some type of treatment for cocaine abuse.
+Now, obviously, everyone that tries cocaine once is not an addict, but many who try it say they were addicted from the first hit.
+Many people will benefit greatly and have their lives saved, by some type of treatment for cocaine abuse.

 People who benefit most from cocaine addiction treatment typically will meet some of the symptoms of substance use disorder or cocaine addiction: